 In the first instance, my experience of the corridor as I entered the building was especially powerful.
 Inside, intimate proportions, the modulated light, the mellow darkness and relative quietness provided a welcome refuge from the vastness and brightness of Hyde Park as well as the noise of traffic nearby.
 Robinson (2015, p.
 57) highlights the significance of surface materials in Zumthor’s pavilion design.
 She explains how he seduced visitors by coating the burlap walls in black paste to introduce texture and micro-shadows to deepen the darkness of the interior (Figure 1).
-She doesn’t write about the smell but through my own experience, I know that a faint, but comforting smell emanated from the walls.
+She doesn’t write about the smell but through my own experience, I know that a faint but comforting smell emanated from the walls.
 Upon entering the corridor, my body attuned to its environment, ‘[t]here was no need to hurry, no urge to move on’ (2014, p.
-39), I felt emotionally connected to my surroundings.
-Zumthor had designed the outside of the pavilion as a simple black rectangular box hiding the inside so the experience was unexpected and serendipitous.
+39).
+I felt an embodied connection with the environment.
+Zumthor had designed the outside of the pavilion as a simple black rectangular box hiding the inside so the experience was serendipitous.
 By including an opportunity for an unexpected phenomenon with special qualities to occur, Zumthor created a significant and memorable experience whose image still resonates with me today.

-Beyond the biological need to rest however, people tend to prefer secure and protected settings (Kellert et al. 2008, p.
-13) and the recessed sitting area nested against the wall and protected by a short overhanging roof presented a nested opportunity for private positions from which to enjoy the garden at the centre of the space.
+Beyond the biological need to rest, people tend to prefer secure and protected settings (Kellert et al. 2008, p.
+13) and the recessed sitting area nested against the wall and protected by a short overhanging roof presented a nested opportunity for private positions from which to enjoy the garden.
 Bachelard (1958) relates the nest to the concept of inhabiting, linking the ability to withdraw into one’s intimate territory to pleasure, while Nakamura (2010) adds sensory precision to the concept of pleasure by explaining that, due to their intimate size, nests minimise distances and maximise opportunities for bodily contact with space through an active relationship between the structure of the space and the body.

-Aside from its role as a natural focal point, the variety of plants created a complementary effect where a rich complexity of details and variability contrasted with the order and structure of the architecture and the simplicity of materials.
+Aside from its role as a natural focal point, the variety of plants, their colours and complexity of details contrasted with the simplicity of the architectural forms and materiality.
 This complexity also contrasted with the view to the sky above.
 Although the design of the pavilion eliminated all connections to the outside and people could seek protection under the overhanging roof, the garden remained open to the sky with the top of the trees in the park still visible.
-This feature provided a distinctive and enticing, even poetic, geographical connection to the outside.
+This feature provided a distinctive and enticing, even poetic, mental connection to the outside.

-The edges of the space were busy, occupied by people, adults and children sitting on the furniture provided, some chatting, some eating, a few people reading, some simply resting, and a few others strolling around the garden, all seemingly relaxed and enjoying the space (Figure 2).
+The edges of the space were busy, occupied by people, adults and children sitting on the furniture provided, some chatting, some eating, a few people reading, some simply resting while others strolled around the garden.
+All seemingly relaxed and enjoying the space (Figure 2).
 Following the more contemplative experience of the corridor I began to attune to the more convivial mood of the garden.
 Mallgrave (2015, p.
 6) explains that the recently discovered mirror mechanism underpins human empathy and is the reason why we can easily share emotions with others.
-As such, the sight and sounds of people relaxing can have a positive effect on the mood of others as they did on mine.
+As such, the sight of people relaxing can have a positive effect on the mood of others as it did on mine.

-During the second visit, the interior of the pavilion, was almost devoid of human presence and quieter and I was able to immerse myself in the experience of watching, listening to, touching and even smelling the humidity of the Summer rain falling onto the garden through the open roof.
+During the second visit, the interior of the pavilion was almost empty and thus quieter because it was raining.
+While previously people dominated the experience of the space, this time I became immersed into the experience of the Summer rain falling onto the garden through the open roof, watching, listening to, touching and even smelling its humidity.
 Drops of water fell heavily onto the edges of the metal tables, creating a rhythmic sound pattern and visual liquid explosions (Figure 3).
-Even though it was raining, the roof offered protection and the experience was comfortable and relaxing.
-With little disruption, the mood was contemplative.
-As during the previous visit in the corridor, my body attuned to the environment however, while previously, it happened as a sudden unexpected force, this time it occurred more gradually, as if my body was slowly easing into the atmosphere of the space.
-First person embodied experiences of both visits were captured in a phenomenological map (Figure 4).
+Even though it was raining, the overhanging roof offered protection and the experience was comfortable and relaxing.
+With little disruption, my mood was contemplative.
+During the previous visit, my body had attuned to the environment in the corridor however, while previously it felt like a sudden unexpected force, this time it occurred more gradually, as if my body was slowly easing into the atmosphere of the space.
+I tried to capture these experiences in a phenomenological map (Figure 4).

 Even though the pavilion was temporary its design as a refuge, the choice of materials, the garden, the visual connection to the park and the thoughtful integration of natural elements, grounded the interior and gave it a natural relational presence.
 It felt authentic.
-Interior designer Mary-Anne Beecher (2008) expresses a link between authenticity and atmosphere and argues that for a place to cultivate atmosphere, the setting requires an authentic and meaningful contextual grounding.
+Interior designer Mary-Anne Beecher (2008) expresses a link between authenticity and atmosphere.
+She argues that for a place to cultivate atmosphere, the setting requires an authentic and meaningful contextual grounding.
 Moreover, despite knowing that it was a temporary space, the environment also exuded continuity, projecting a temporal connection between past, present and future.
 Till (2013: 95) refers to it as ‘thick time’, when ‘[in] its connectedness, time places architecture in a dynamic continuity, aware of the past, projecting into the future.’
-In this instance, a feeling of continuity emerged from the choice of surface materials such as the worn patina of the burlap walls and aged timber whose slight imperfections could be imagined as a reference to past occupancy while the cloister like design also seemed to reference an architectural historical context.
+In this instance, a sense of continuity emerged from the surface materials such as the worn patina of the burlap walls and aged timber whose slight imperfections could be imagined as a reference to past occupancy, while the cloister like design also seemed to reference a historical architectural context.
 Although the black box of the exterior felt incongruous in Hyde Park, once inside, it felt that the interior had always been there.